 A programme of study for this qualification needs to be based around a minimum of 38 taught hours and approximately 6 hours of private study for an overall total of 44 hours.

-At the end of the course students will be assessed by one 90-minute multiple choice examination.
+At the end of the course learners will be assessed by one 90-minute multiple choice examination.

 Maintaining professional standards